bagaswh/prometheus/README.md

 </div>

+> This fork adds compute_type_filter to the Azure SD configuration to filter whether to only fetch VMSS or VMs.

 Prometheus, a [Cloud Native Computing Foundation](https://cncf.io/) project, is a systems and service monitoring system.
 It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts when specified conditions are observed.